 These questions—and any others you think of—should help reveal important information you will need to make the most educated decision about your LASIK practice and practitioner.
 Most importantly, we suggest you only choose a LASIK surgeon you feel comfortable with and can communicate with clearly.

-Dr. Alan Faulkner, our award-winning LASIK surgeon at Aloha Laser Vision, is committed to providing his patients with only the highest-quality treatments and procedures to improve and optimize vision.
-When you choose Dr. Faulkner for your LASIK procedure, you can feel confident that you have chosen one of the best eye surgeons available.
-Our patients consistently refer friends and family to Dr. Faulkner and take pride in leaving outstanding online ratings and reviews about their experiences.
+Dr. Alan Faulkner and Dr. Neda Nikpoor, our award-winning LASIK surgeons at Aloha Laser Vision, are committed to providing patients with only the highest-quality treatments and procedures to improve and optimize vision.
+When you choose one of our eye surgeons for your LASIK procedure, you can feel confident that you have chosen one of the best eye surgeons available.
+Our patients consistently refer friends and family to our practice and take pride in leaving outstanding online ratings and reviews about their experiences.

-To schedule a consultation with Dr. Faulkner, please contact Aloha Laser Vision today.
+To schedule a consultation with Dr. Faulkner or Dr. Nikpoor, please contact Aloha Laser Vision today.

 Laser vision correction can be a tremendous benefit to men and women who serve in our military.
 LASIK has been approved by all branches of the military as a viable option for improving vision without the need for glasses or contacts.
 At Aloha Laser Vision, we offer treatment discounts to active members of the U.S. Military.